josegonzalez/minui-filebrowser-pak/README.md

 ### Debug Logging

-To enable debug logging, create a file named `debug` in the `$SDCARD_PATH/.userdata/$PLATFORM/HTTPFilebrowser` folder.
+To enable debug logging, create a file named `debug` in the `$SDCARD_PATH/.userdata/$PLATFORM/HTTP Filebrowser` folder.
 Logs will be written to the `$SDCARD_PATH/.userdata/$PLATFORM/logs/` folder.

 ### Configuration

 #### anonymous-access

 By default, `filebrowser` requires a username and password for access control.
-To enable anonymous access, create a file named `anonymous-access`.
+To enable anonymous access, create a file named `anonymous-access` in the `$SDCARD_PATH/.userdata/$PLATFORM/HTTP Filebrowser` folder.